 Include the articles that are related to traceability in the context of Software Engineering and Systems Engineering and exclude other areas.

-Identify whether the article provides valuable information in terms of a modeling techniques, trace links, or a traceability tool.
+Identify whether the article provides valuable information in terms of a modeling technique, trace links, or a traceability tool.

 Identify whether the articles help in supporting our solution.